New Amtrak Cascades trains – Coming soon!

 New spacious Amtrak Cascades Cafe Car features windows on both sides.
 A large service counter sits in the middle.
 Evergreen and cream colors with gold accents match the Amtrak Cascades logo, a reflection of the Pacific Northwest.
 White and green shadow lighting create lovely hues on the ceiling.

 The new trains will revolutionize the Amtrak Cascades experience.
-Made in the USA and manufactured in California by Siemens, the new trains are funded as a part of the Federal Infrastructure, Investment and Jobs Act.
+Made in the USA, the new Amtrak Cascades trains are funded as a part of the Federal Infrastructure, Investment and Jobs Act.
 You can also view the renderings which provided a preview of how the train equipment would look.

 The new Amtrak Cascades trains will be first trains out of the factory.
 The new trains will arrive over a period of several months, entering into service once they have been thoroughly inspected, tested and approved.